This page is for FEMA employees and provides an overview and guides on the performance-based qualification system.

 - The employee's Cadre Coordinator submits the completed qualifications package for review by the Certifying Official or by the Qualification Review Board.

 - The cadre’s Certifying Official evaluates the package and provides a recommendation to the Certifying Authority.
 For supervisory positions, the Qualifications Review Board evaluates the completed package and makes a recommendation to the cadre’s Certifying Authority.

 - The Certifying Authority makes the final determination for certification and provides information for employee notification of the decision.

 Importance of the Position Task Book

-In addition to being the record of evaluation, the task books also serve as a checklist for recertification and as a job aid to assist employees in the performance of their duties.
+In addition to being the record of evaluation, the task books also serve as a job aid to assist employees in the performance of their duties.

 Current FEMA employees seeking more information about the FEMA Qualification System can email FEMA-FQS-Program@fema.dhs.gov or call toll free at 855- FQS-FEMA (855-377-3362) Monday through Friday 9:00 a.m. to 6:00 p.m.
 EST.